How to buy the best dehumidifier

 We’ve tested a range of dehumidifiers from different brands, including Ebac, Meaco and DeLonghi, to uncover the best dehumidifiers that are worthy of our Best Buy dehumidifier recommendation.

-The best dehumidifiers do a good job of quickly pulling water from the air at both room temperature and in colder conditions, without using up too much energy.
-The worst dehumidifiers, on the other hand, are slower at drying rooms - meaning you'll have to use them for longer to do the same job.
+The best dehumidifiers do a good job of quickly pulling water from the air at both room temperature and in colder conditions, without using too much energy.
+The worst dehumidifiers are slower at drying rooms - meaning you'll have to use them for longer to do the same job.